Landing Page Optimization: Contra.com

 Takeaways for designing landing pages

 As usual, it is much easier for an outsider to comment from a fresh perspective.
 This is by no means saying that the team at Contra is doing a bad job.
-My intention of this post is to share a few ways I look at landing pages, hoping it'll inspire others to review their landing pages and convert more visitors.
+My intention for this post is to share a few ways I look at landing pages, hoping it'll inspire others to review their landing pages and convert more visitors.

 Lastly, check out Contra if you're an independent worker or plan to be one.